cms-L1TK/project_generation_scripts/archive/README.md

 Basic instructions to run the project generation for the Vivado HLS project with hourglass configuration

+Script *generator_vhls.py* is abandoned attempt at using HLS for top-level.

 ## Historic: Overview of scripts for producing wiring files.

 This documents the python scripts that were historically used to